jerometanyc/API-EODHD/README.md

-Objective: obtain ROE data from EODHD and plot ROE bar chart
+Objective: using EODHD API, obtain return on equity data of selected companies